 If we had continued east on Big Pine Road, we would’ve ended up by Ubehebe Crater and Racetrack Road.
 Instead we took Big Pine Road west, to see if we could make it to the Warm Springs campground.

 We drove about 15 miles down Saline Valley Road.
 Eventually, the road was deep with slush and mud.
-Since no one knew we were out there, and we had a limited supply of food and water if we were stuck there for several days, we decided to turn around and save the hot springs for a future trip.
+Since no one knew we were out there, and we had a limited supply of food and water, we decided to turn around and save the hot springs for a future trip.
 But on the way back, we did stop at another small mining site with a pretty sweet homestead.
 Does anyone know any history about this place?

 That is all I have for the Eureka Dunes and the surrounding areas (If you’re curious, we headed back to Fish Lake Valley in Nevada to camp.).
 There is no cell service or any service stations close by, so when exploring these areas, you have to bring the right supplies, including all your water, extra gas, a full size spare tire, etc.